prisma-labs/get-graphql-schema/README.md

 # get-graphql-schema [![npm version](https://badge.fury.io/js/get-graphql-schema.svg)](https://badge.fury.io/js/get-graphql-schema)

-Fetch and print the GraphQL schema from a GraphQL HTTP endpoint
+Fetch and print the GraphQL schema from a GraphQL HTTP endpoint.
+(Can be used for Relay Modern.)

 ## Install